SSstupid/Search_Lyrics-and-Put-Lyrics/LyricsSave_V1.0/README.md

 ++ You can drag files to change the order of the files.
    It automatically supports Korean translation.
 This is not an option now.

+### Notification
+  * If the Chrome and Selenium versions don't match, please check SeleniumWebDriver.ChromeDriver on NuGet.

 # Will be updated later
 1. Automatically search and save lyrics when uploading mp3 files to Listview